lukeponga-dev/web-app-using-NASAS-Astronomy-Picture-of-the-day-API/README.md

 2.  **Set up environment variables:**

-    Create a `.env.local` file in the root of your project and add your NASA API key:
+    Create a `.env` or `.env.local` file in the root of your project and add your NASA API key:
     ```
     NASA_API_KEY=YOUR_NASA_API_KEY
     ```